 Public School Programs for Assistance

-For teens in need of public school support, there are many unique programs available at individual schools and communities.
-On the larger and more universal scale, however, popular student organizations, such as The National Honors Society (NHS), often require a specific number of service hours for members, and many choose to serve the community by tutoring their peers and classmates.
+For teens needing public school support, many unique programs are available at individual schools and communities.
+On a larger and more universal scale, however, popular student organizations, such as The National Honors Society (NHS), often require a specific number of service hours for members, and many choose to serve the community by tutoring their peers and classmates.

-As NHS asserts, “The National Honor Society and National Junior Honor Society are the nation's premier organizations established to recognize outstanding high school and middle level students.
+As NHS asserts, “The National Honor Society and National Junior Honor Society are the nation's premier organizations established to recognize outstanding high school and middle-level students.
 More than just an honor roll, NHS and NJHS serve to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, and Character.”
-To foster these qualities of the society, students across the country volunteer before and after school hours to help assist students.
-Parents and teens can find out about these tutoring opportunities and hours by visiting their school’s NHS teacher advisor, or by speaking with the academic counselors for further assistance.
+To foster these qualities of society, students across the country volunteer before and after school hours to help assist students.
+Parents and teens can learn about these tutoring opportunities and hours by visiting their school’s NHS teacher advisor or speaking with the academic counselors for further assistance.

 Private Support for High School Students